- Like it or not, student loans can have a huge impact on a marriage

 - The Marriage Penalty for student loan borrowers is a real problem

 The good news is that with proper planning, the consequences of student debt can be a purely financial issue.
-Without proper planning, student debt can become a source of hurt feelings and broken trust.
+Without adequate planning, student debt can become a source of hurt feelings and broken trust.

 Today we will look at the many different ways student loans can potentially impact a marriage and discuss strategies to minimize any potential impact.
 Just as every relationship is unique, the impact of student debt can also have unique consequences.
 The key is to understand how student debt can affect monthly finances, tax strategy, and lifestyle.
 By understanding how these different variables interact, couples can form a plan specific to their needs.